lacework/terraform-provider-lacework/website/docs/r/resource_group.html.markdown

 ## Example Usage

-This Terraform code defines a Lacework resource group that includes all AWS resources that are located in us-east-1 and us-west-2, along with those in us-central-1 with an account ID of either 987654321 or 123456789.
+The following Terraform code defines a Lacework resource group that includes all AWS resources that are located in us-east-1 or us-west-2 or those in us-central-1 with an account ID of either 987654321 or 123456789.

 ```hcl
 resource "lacework_resource_group" "example" {